luismts/100-days-of-blockchain-code/README.md

 ### Day 16: August 2, 2018
 ##### Coding Smart Contracts on EOSIO

- **Today's Progress**: Finished creating HelloWorld contract with EOS and Did more research on using Docker
+ **Today's Progress**: Finished creating HelloWorld contract with EOS and Did more research on using Docker.

  **Thoughts**: Found out about Dockers `-v` flag for `VOLUME (shared filesystems)` this prevents u having to rebuild the Docker image every time you make a change to your code.
 This makes the Docker developing experience way better.